juju/docs/src/en/commands.md

-^# publish

-   **Usage:** ` juju publish [options] [<charm url>]`

-   **Summary:**

-   Publish charm to the store.

-   **Options:**

-   _--from (= ".")_

-   Path for charm to be published

-   _-m, --model (= "")_

-   Model to operate in.
-Accepts [<controller name>:]<model name>

-   **Details:**

-   <charm url> can be a charm URL, or an unambiguously condensed form of it;
-   the following forms are accepted:

-   For cs:precise/mysql
-           cs:precise/mysql
-           precise/mysql

-   For cs:~user/precise/mysql
-           cs:~user/precise/mysql

-   There is no default series, so one must be provided explicitly when informing a charm URL.
-If the URL isn't provided, an attempt will be made to infer it from the current branch push URL.

 ^# register

-   **Usage:** ` juju register <string>`
+   **Usage:** ` juju register [options] <string>`

    **Summary:**

    Registers a Juju user to a controller.

+   **Options:**

+   _-B, --no-browser-login  (= false)_

+   Do not use web browser for authentication

    **Details:**

    Connects to a controller and completes the user registration process that began with the `juju add-user` command.
 The latter prints out the 'string' that is referred to in Usage.

    The user will be prompted for a password, which, once set, causes the registration string to be voided.
 In order to start using Juju the user can now either add a model or wait for a model to be shared with them.
 Some machine providers will require the user to be in possession of certain credentials in order to add a model.

    **Examples:**

-          juju register MFATA3JvZDAnExMxMDQuMTU0LjQyLjQ0OjE3MDcwExAxMC4xMjguMC4yOjE3MDcw
+          juju register MFATA3JvZDAnExMxMDQuMTU0LjQyLjQ0OjE3MDcwExAxMC4xMjguMC4yOjE3MDcwBCBEFCaXerhNImkKKabuX5ULWf2Bp4AzPNJEbXVWgraLrAA=
-          BCBEFCaXerhNImkKKabuX5ULWf2Bp4AzPNJEbXVWgraLrAA=

    **See also:**